romaingd/romaingd.github.io/_posts/2018-09-10-ICLR_2-nmt_cambridge_meme.md

 This could even
 be adapted to retain *some weak* information about the structure by **weighting edges** using the original order (the closer two characters in the original word, the higher the weight; see Figure 5).
-These weights will typically play a role in interaction with regularization, for example $L_2$-regularization on the coefficients of the convolutional filters (for very low weights, it will be too expensive to take those into account unless there is a very good reason).
+These weights would for example play a role in interaction with regularization, for example $L_2$-regularization on the coefficients of the convolutional filters (for very low weights, it will be too expensive to take those into account unless there is a very good reason).